Inventory Reports

 FAQs

-For most analysts, the Inventory Turnover Ratio is critical.
-It measures how efficiently a company manages its stock.
-A higher ratio typically indicates strong sales and effective inventory control, while a low ratio may signal overstocking or weak demand.
+For most analysts, the Inventory Turnover Ratio is the primary metric.
+It measures the efficiency of the business by showing how many times the company clears and replaces its stock annually.
+A high ratio indicates strong demand and lean management, while a low ratio suggests overstocking or product obsolescence.

 The Bottom Line